tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-2-dmn-and-tpn.md

 MTA Cooperative Group. ["A 14-month randomized clinical trial of treatment strategies for attention-deficit/hyperactivity disorder."](https://pubmed.ncbi.nlm.nih.gov/10591283/) *Archives of General Psychiatry* 56.12 (1999): 1073-1086.

 Torres-Acosta, Noel, et al. ["Cardiovascular effects of ADHD therapies: JACC review topic of the week."](https://pubmed.ncbi.nlm.nih.gov/32792083/) *Journal of the American College of Cardiology* 76.7 (2020): 858-866.

+## Next post

+Continue to the last post in this series: [Conclusion and takeaways from my Journey Away from Smartphones series](/blog/conclusion-and-learnings-smartphone-series/).